 Oldest Drive-In Theater

-Interestingly, Shanweiler's website in Pennsylvania, representing the oldest continuous running drive-in, states that over 4,000 such theaters once ran simultaneously in the USA (see Pennsylvania listings below).You might be interested in visiting the Drive-In Theatre Museum in Iowa at two locations in the Midwest
+Interestingly, Shanweiler's website in Pennsylvania, representing the oldest continuous running drive-in, states that over 4,000 such theaters once ran simultaneously in the USA.
+Pennsylvania still has dozens of them.

 - 1020 N Pennsylvania Ave.
 Mason City IA 50401